Nokia: 1865–1967

-1967–1990
+1967–1988

 In 1967, the three companies – Nokia, Kaapelitehdas, and Finnish Rubber Works – merged to create a new Nokia Corporation, restructured into four major businesses: forestry, cable, rubber, and electronics.
 In the early 1970s, it entered the networking and radio industries.
 Nokia started making military equipment for Finland's defence forces (Puolustusvoimat), such as the Sanomalaite M/90 communicator in 1983, and the M61 gas mask first developed in the 1960s.
 Nokia was now also making professional mobile radios, telephone switches, capacitors and chemicals.

 After Finland's trade agreement with the Soviet Union in the 1960s, Nokia expanded into the Soviet market.
 It soon widened trade, ranging from automatic telephone exchanges to robotics among others; by the late 1970s, the Soviet Union became a major market for Nokia, yielding high profits.
-Nokia also co-operated on scientific technology with the Soviet Union.
-The U.S. government became increasingly suspicious of that co-operation after the end of the Cold War détente in the early 1980s.
-Nokia imported many US-made components and used them in products for the Soviets, and according to U.S. Deputy Minister of Defence, Richard Perle, Nokia had a secret co-operation with The Pentagon that allowed the U.S. to keep track of technological developments in the Soviet Union through trading with Nokia.
-This was a demonstration of Finland trading with both sides, as it was neutral during the Cold War.
+The U.S. government became increasingly concerned of the possible export of items it deemed as high technology, such as digital telephone exchanges, to the Soviet Union in the 1980s.
+This led to Finland entering the Coordinating Committee for Multilateral Export Controls in 1987.
+This was a demonstration of Finland balancing between both sides, as it was neutral during the Cold War.

 In 1977, Kari Kairamo became CEO and transformed the company's businesses.
 By this time, Finland was becoming what has been called "Nordic Japan".
-Under his leadership, Nokia acquired many companies including television maker Salora in 1984, followed by Swedish electronics and computer maker Luxor AB in 1985, and French television maker Oceanic in 1987.
+Under his leadership, Nokia acquired many companies, including television maker Salora in 1984, followed by Swedish electronics and computer maker Luxor AB in 1985, and French television maker Oceanic in 1987.
 This made Nokia the third-largest television manufacturer of Europe (behind Philips and Thomson).
 The existing brands continued to be used until the end of the television business in 1996.

+In 1979, in a joint venture with Salora Oy, Nokia established Mobira, a mobile radio telephone manufacturer that would go on to become the foundation of Nokia's mobile phone business.

+In 1981, Mobira launched the Nordic Mobile Telephone (NMT) service, the world's first international cellular network and the first to allow international roaming.
+In 1982, Mobira launched the Mobira Senator car phone, Nokia's first mobile phone.
+At that time, the company had no interest in producing mobile phones, which the executive board regarded as akin to James Bond's gadgets: improbably futuristic and niche devices.